divadvo/iRPA-OrderManagement/docs/excel_second.md

 ![](images/0915.png)

+15. Save all automations

-15. Within the main automation `Order Management` we now pass the outputs from `Web Portal` into inputs of `Write Excel`
+16. Within the main automation `Order Management` we now pass the outputs from `Web Portal` into inputs of `Write Excel`

 ![](images/0916.png)